Pension Planning

 The UK pension system consists of three layers:

-• The UK State Pension - A government pension paid by the Department for Work and Pensions to individuals who have paid sufficient National Insurance contributions (currently GBP 230.25 per week in 2025/26)
+• The UK State Pension - A government-funded social security benefit paid by the Department for Work and Pensions to individuals who have paid sufficient National Insurance contributions (currently £230.25 per week in 2025/26, rising to £241.30 per week from April 2026)

 • Workplace pensions - Occupational schemes run by employers, typically either defined benefit (DB, based on salary and service) or defined contribution (DC, a personal fund)